kkrazy12/EscapeRoom/README.md

 ## Technology Stack

-This project uses a combination of technologies:

 - Vanilla HTML, CSS, and JavaScript
 - Node.js and Express for backend development
 - P5.js for interactive elements
 - Arduino for physical props in the escape room

 ## Sources

-### General

-- Photos and videos from Alice in Wonderland (1951)

 ### Fonts